Azure/cli-agent-for-aks/INSTRUCTIONS.md

 While you can use any model, we highly recommend you to use the newer models such as GPT-5, GPT-4.1 or Claude Sonnet 4.0.
 In our experience, they perform much better than other models.
 You will only need to have one LLM API key from the following options.

+NOTE: Please choose a model that has a high context size.
+At the very least, we recommend a context size of 128,000 tokens or higher.

 ### Azure OpenAI (Recommended)

 1. Set up an Azure Open AI resource by following the [Microsoft documentation](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal).